ossf/Memory-Safety/docs/revised-stream-4-language.md

 ### Challenges

-Many memory-safe languages have dependency models that are very different from C, often resulting larger dependency chains.
-Operating systems may find it challenging to incorporate larger dependency chains under their current models for dependency management.
-In order for more memory-safe software to gain widespread adoption as part of operating systems, the operating systems will have to re-think their views and approaches to managing larger numbers of dependencies and/or we will have to find ways to significantly reduce the number of dependencies.
+#### Dependency Chains

+Many memory safe languages (e.g. Rust, Go, Python) have relatively advanced package management models, including more advanced dependency management tools.
+This leads to dependency chains that are typically significantly larger than those of equivalent C programs.

+Longer dependency chains are not necessarily specific to memory safe languages.
+However, since many of the most important memory safe languages have larger dependency chains, dealing with larger chains is a major issue for the adoption of memory safe languages.

+If memory safe programs are to gain more widespread adoption, particularly as components of operating systems, we will need to address both the logistical and web-of-trust challenges presented by longer dependency chains.
+This could involve trying to shorten chains and/or gaining confidence in how we manage longer chains.